top of page

 • 4 min read

-Self-esteem is the value and respect we hold for ourselves how worthy, capable, and lovable we believe we are, regardless of our successes or failures.
-It forms the
+Self-esteem is the value and respect we hold for ourselves.
+It reflects how worthy, capable, and lovable we believe we are, regardless of our successes or failures.
+This inner belief forms the foundation of mental health, healthy relationships, decision-making, and resilience.

-strengths and flaws.
-They do not measure their worth by others’ approval or
+A person with healthy self-esteem accepts themselves as they are, embracing both strengths and flaws.
+They do not measure their worth by others’ approval or perfection but by an inner sense of dignity and self-respect.

 The Six Pillars of Self-Esteem (Nathaniel Branden)

-1. The Practice of Living Consciously Being aware of our thoughts, emotions, and
+1. The Practice of Living Consciously

-3. The Practice of Self-Responsibility Recognizing that we are the primary authors
+3. The Practice of Self-Responsibility

-4. The Practice of Self-Assertiveness Understanding one’s feelings, needs, beliefs,
+4. The Practice of Self-Assertiveness

-5. The Practice of Living Purposefully Having clear goals and acting in alignment
+5. The Practice of Living Purposefully

-6. The Practice of Personal Integrity Keeping our actions consistent with our
+6. The Practice of Personal Integrity

 How to Strengthen Self-Esteem

-2. Set healthy boundaries saying 'no' is a sign of self-respect, not rudeness.
+Saying 'no' is a sign of self-respect, not rudeness.

 Self-Compassion and Its Relationship to Self-Esteem